railwayapp/docs/src/docs/guides/private-networking.md

 });
 ```

-### Internal Hostname and Port
+### Use Internal Hostname and Port

-To make a request to a service over the private network, you should use the internal DNS name of the service, plus the `PORT` on which the service is listening.
+For applications making requests to a service over the private network, you should use the internal DNS name of the service, plus the `PORT` on which the service is listening.

 For example, if you have a service called `api` listening on port 3000, and you want to communicate with it from another service, you would use `api.railway.internal` as the hostname and specify the port -